 The state determines the amount of franchise tax on LLCs and corporations differently.
 For corporations, net revenues determine the amount, while an LLC's gross revenues are used.

 The state imposes the LLC tax for the privilege of doing business in the state, and the total amount of taxes that California imposes is in addition to any federal taxes a company pays.
-The amount of the LLC tax and the LLC fee do not depend on company profits, which is in contrast to corporation taxation in the state.
+The amount of the LLC tax and the LLC fee does not depend on company profits, which is in contrast to corporation taxation in the state.

 In addition to the annual $800 tax, LLCs that have yearly gross revenues over $250,000 pay another yearly fee, based on business income in the state.
 This fee ranges from $900 to $11,790.

 - Income: $250,000 — $499,999 equals a tax of $900

 - Income: $500,000 — $999,999 equals a tax of $2,500

 - Income: $1,000,000 — $4,999,999 equals a tax of $6,000 tax

 - income of $5,000,000 + equals a tax of $11,790

 LLCs that elect to be taxed like corporations and traditional corporations are subject to a state income tax.
 Businesses that are subject to the corporate tax don't pay the franchise tax, but these businesses are subject to an alternative minimum tax.